-IBX is a library of components that allows Delphi, C++ Builder, and Kylix programmers to access InterBase features without having to go through the Borland Database Engine (BDE).
+IBX is a library of components that allows Delphi and C++ Builder programmers to access InterBase features.
 The version of IBX that ships with Delphi and C++ Builder does not access the latest InterBase features.
 An enhanced version of IBX ships with InterBase.